makerdao/community/governance/polls/USDC Stability Fee Adjustment - April 22, 2020.md

    8: 7
    9: 8
 ---
-# Poll: USDC Stability Fee Adjustment - April 22, 2020
+# Poll: Supplimental USDC Stability Fee Adjustment - April 22, 2020

 The Maker Foundation Interim Risk Team has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) which presents a number of possible **USDC Stability Fee** options.
 Voters are now able to signal their support for a **USDC Stability Fee** within a range of 0% to 8%.